larsensolutions/arduino/README.md

 ### [LedFlasher](https://github.com/larsensolutions/arduino/tree/master/LedFlasher) Using a 8 bit 74HC575 to toggle some LED's
 Using a 74HC595 shift registers to drive 3 LED's.

 ## Non generic sketches
+Very personalized and in progress stuff, and thus doesn't provide any value for other people.

 ### [RaspdusWifi](https://github.com/larsensolutions/arduino/tree/master/RaspdusWifi) ESP8266-07 Wifi chip, will serve as brain in the Raspdus controller project
+Basically combines the stuff from the other sketches.
+In the end this will become a remote control that connects to my wifi at home that talks to my home automation API to control for instance lights.